jayrabjohns/convolution-neural-networks/README.md

 # Convolution neural networks

-A CNN classifier trained on the MNIST handwritten digits dataset, and comparisons of its results to a collection of other models.
+Implementing a CNN classifier trained on the MNIST handwritten digits dataset, and comparing its results to a collection of classical models.

 Submitted as coursework in my second year at the University of Bath.